alifiaganjaraharja/-Kaggle--HotelRevenue-ProfitabilityAnalysis/README.md

 | 7                             | 1465000                     | 1680000                        | 87.0                              |
 | 3                             | 902000                      | 1035000                        | 87.0                              |

-From the result above, it is evident that Room Revenue plays a pivotal role for this hotel since the data shows that every month, Room Revenue accounts for 87-89% of the total revenue across these months.
-This tells that room bookings are the primary revenue for the hotel.
-February (2) has the highest room revenue contribution at 89%, while March has the lowest in the group at 87%, but still quite high.
+From the results above, it is evident that Room Revenue plays a pivotal role for this hotel, accounting for 87–89% of the total revenue each month.
+This indicates that room bookings are the primary source of revenue for the hotel.
+February has the highest room revenue contribution at 89%, while March has the lowest in this range at 87%, which is still quite high.

-And my suggestion for this hotel regarding this is focusing on optimizing room sales strategies such as pricing, upselling, and occupancy.
-Look into additional services like F&B, Spa, or events to diversify income and reduce dependency on room bookings.
-And investigate if the remaining 11-13% (non-room revenue) can be scaled for better overall profitability.
+My suggestion for this hotel is to focus on optimizing room sales strategies such as pricing, upselling, and occupancy management.
+Additionally, explore opportunities to grow revenue from other services like F&B, spa, or events to diversify income and reduce reliance on room bookings.
+Finally, investigate whether the remaining 11–13% of non-room revenue can be scaled to improve overall profitability.

-12. **Fixed vs Variable Cost Trends**: Next, I analyzed and compared fixed and variable costs.
-This key metric is important in order to get a better understanding of how effectively each cost is spent by this hotel, and also how to navigate every cost.
+12. **Fixed vs. Variable Cost Trends**: Next, I analyzed and compared fixed and variable costs.
+This key metric is important to better understand how effectively each cost is spent by this hotel and how to navigate every cost.
 Here is my result.

 | **Month**        | **Total Fixed Costs**    | **Total Variable Costs**   | **Total Costs**          |**Fixed Costs Percentage**     |**Variable Costs Percentage**     |
 |------------------|--------------------------|----------------------------|--------------------------|-------------------------------|----------------------------------|